 In the twentieth century, many recordings were made and published – particularly of melodeon and fiddle players- from the eastern counties.
 The earlier collectors had perhaps not paid as much attention to instrumental music as to song, perhaps because this was functional music, to accompany dancing – either social dancing (“country” dancing) or step dancing.
 Some tunes are hundreds of years old, many from the nineteenth century, and even more recent song tunes were absorbed into the traditional repertoire in the twentieth century.
 Typical tune types are hornpipes, schottisches and waltzes, with a few jigs.
 Instrumentation was typically melodeon (from the 1840s) fiddle or dulcimer.
 The latter instrument had a distinctive regional style, popular between 1850-1930.

 This set of instrumental medleys was produced for use as a community music resource in 2009.
 Together they make a good representation of traditional music from Suffolk, usually played on melodeon and dulcimer, with maybe a concertina or fiddle.

 A new series started in 2011.
 Tracing Tunes No.1 is about “The Perfect Cure”. and No.2 is about “Starry Night for A Ramble”.
-You may also be interested in an older article by Mike Yates about “Oh Joe, the Boat is Going Over”.
+You may also be interested in an older article by Mike Yates about the song “Oh Joe, the Boat is Going Over”.

 A summary of research by us and others into the dulcimer in East Anglia.
 Instrument style and construction, makers and players.

 An article about the poet and traditional musician John Clare, and a link to further tunes from the west of our region.

 To find out more about recordings of local traditional music, see the “Useful Retail Outlets” section on our Links page.
 Veteran Mail Order has the most comprehensive selection of East Anglian recordings.